5 Reasons Why You Should Write Wedding Vendor Reviews

 2. You can help other couples (more than you know).

 Remember when you were drowning in wedding plans and vendor options?
-Take a minute to reflect on how much you relied on vendor reviews from couples who had been there and done that to make your own important decisions.
+Take a minute to reflect on how much you relied on vendor reviews from couples who had been there, done that to make your own important decisions.
 Apart from word-of-mouth assurance from trusted acquaintances, reviews are one of the best ways to wade through the river of options.
-Was there one review that really turned you off, or on, to a vendor?
+Was there one review that really turned you on, or off, to a vendor?
 Pay it forward—you could be more instrumental to another couple's wedding decisions than you ever thought.

 A good online review is extremely valuable to any vendor, especially one with a limited marketing budget—so that shining review you write about the local florist whose arrangements took your breath away is far more than just a nice way to say thank you.
 Customers obviously flock to the vendors with the most and best reviews, so why not give your local pros a business boost?
-It's amazing what a few awesome reviews can do.
+It's amazing what a few awesome reviews can do—especially with proposal season and Small Business Saturday just around the corner (translation: newly engaged couples are starting their hunt for awesome pros right now).

 4. You could be remembered for future events.